Syslifters/sysreptor/docs/docs/reporting/image-editor.md

 # Image Editor

-The built-in image editor lets you annotate and crop images directly in the markdown editor.
-Use it to highlight areas, add labels, crop screenshots and redact sensitive information without leaving the report.
+The built-in image editor supports annotating and cropping images directly in the markdown editor.
+It can be used to highlight areas, add labels, crop screenshots, and redact sensitive information without leaving the report.

-Click an image in the markdown preview to open the image dialog, then **Edit Image** to switch to the editor.
+The editor can be opened from the markdown preview: click an image to open the image dialog, then select **Edit Image**.

 ![Image editor](../images/image-editor.png)